isaac-mason/packcat/README.md

 ## Overview

-This library takes defined schemas, and then generates efficient functions that serialize and deserialize objects fitting the schemas into compact ArrayBuffers.
+This library takes defined schemas, and then generates efficient functions that serialize and deserialize objects fitting the schemas into compact buffers.

 It is great for use cases like networked games/apps where minimizing bandwidth is important, and both the client and server use javascript and can share schema definitions.